Max Scherzer: 2008

 Scherzer participated in the 2008 Arizona Fall League season as a member of the Phoenix Desert Dogs.

+2009

 He became a full-time starter in 2009, filling the fifth starter role in the starting rotation.
 He recorded his first major league victory in a 12–0 win over the Atlanta Braves on May 16, 2009.
 On May 26, Scherzer recorded the second win of his career.
 He finished the 2009 season with 30 starts, a 9–11 record, 4.12 ERA, and 174 strikeouts in 170 1/3 innings pitched.

-After the 2009 season, Scherzer worked out in Fort Collins, Colorado with the Colorado State University baseball team.

 Detroit Tigers (2010–2014)

 On December 9, 2009, Arizona traded Scherzer along with Daniel Schlereth, Phil Coke, and Austin Jackson to the Detroit Tigers as part of a three-team agreement which sent Ian Kennedy and Edwin Jackson to the Diamondbacks and Curtis Granderson to the New York Yankees.

 In Detroit, Scherzer grew from a hard thrower with control issues into an ace, teaming with fellow right-hander and future Cy Young Award-winner Justin Verlander to front the Tigers' starting rotation for five seasons.
 A third-place finish in 2010 left them out of the playoffs, but was followed by four consecutive AL Central division championships.
 The run culminated with Detroit winning the 2012 American League (AL) pennant, only to fall to the San Francisco Giants in the World Series.